 How we’re helping to protect our customers

 Guinness Care have a duty of care to help prevent and identify scams, and protect our customers from becoming victims of scams.
 95% of victims feel too embarrassed to speak up and report these crimes - so it’s our job to empower our customers and colleagues to take a stand against scams.
-Our ambition is to train 500 colleagues and customers to feel more confident in asking questions and getting the advice they need to identify and report scam activity.
+So far, we've trained over 500 colleagues and customers to feel more confident in asking questions and getting the advice they need to identify and report scam activity.

 Our SCAMbassador and Business Development Director, David Rice, said: "A few years ago, my parents were scammed, and I was horrified to see the impact this had on them on so many different levels.
 It was bad enough that someone had persuaded them out of money, but it was worse to see how the incident affected their confidence.
 Our partnership with Friends Against Scams is a positive step to combatting scammers and helping to make our communities safer."